snakemake/snakemake-interface-logger-plugins/README.md

         # Whether this plugin writes to a file.
         # If your plugin writes log output to a file, return
         # true so that Snakemake can report your logfile path at workflow end.
+        # NOTE: Handlers that return True must provide a baseFilename attribute
+        # containing the file path.
         ...

     @property